-The hanging pocket or reticule bag had been the one purse style that allowed middle and upper-class women to go shopping, traveling, visiting friends and leaving calling cards with ease.
+The hanging pocket or reticule bag had been the one purse style that allowed middle and upper-class women to go shopping, traveling, visiting friends, and leaving calling cards with ease.
 It was carried in hand, shaped like the inside of a pocket.
 It held only a few critical items such as a handkerchief, fan, pencil, and cards.

-Victorian reticule bags (jokingly called indispensables in Britain) were decorated in patterns of roses, birds, buttercups, and daisies of small beads or embroidered wool.
+Victorian reticule bags (jokingly called indispensables in Britain) were decorated in patterns of roses, birds, buttercups, and daisies made of small beads or embroidered wool.
 Fancy ones were trimmed in ribbon, braiding, tassels, and fringe.
 Plain ones were made of silk and were more practical for daytime.

 The easiest handmade purse was the crochet or knit purse of silk yarn.
 They were round in shape, with a tassel at the bottom and a drawstring at the top.
 Most men and some ladies had a similar small purse made of kid leather that was used to hold tobacco.

-Long tube shape reticules with or without a tassel dangling from the bottom came by many names such as stoking purses, miser purses or ring purses and finally just long purses.
+Long tube shaped reticules with or without a tassel dangling from the bottom came by many names such as stoking purses, miser purses, ring purses, and finally just long purses.
 Its history extended back to the 17th and 18th century.
-Victorian designs favored the color green, silk crochet, netting or needlecrafts and or heavy beading.
+Victorian designs favored the color green, silk crochet, netting, needlecrafts, and/or heavy beading.

-The wool was easy to stitch in mostly single rows, following chart designs frequently provided in ladies magazines and newspapers.
+The wool was easy to stitch in mostly single rows, following chart designs frequently provided in ladies’ magazines and newspapers.
 The final results were colorful blooming florals with a textured tapestry feel.
-Square, rectangle and pocket shape purses were the most common and easiest to create by the home maker.
+Square, rectangle, and pocket shaped purses were the most common and easiest to create by the home maker.

-As skirts widened in the 1850s and 1860s the use of a handheld reticule was replaced by hidden pockets in the dress.
-Although they could be fairly large they were not supposed to be noticed.
-Carrying handkerchiefs, letters, a notebook, calling card case and money all in one pocket could lead to a bulging appearance.
+As skirts widened in the 1850s and 1860s, the use of a handheld reticule was replaced by hidden pockets in the dress.
+Although they could be fairly large, they were not supposed to be noticed.
+Carrying handkerchiefs, letters, a notebook, a calling card case, and money all in one pocket could lead to a bulging appearance.

 Victorian Chatelaine Bags